Pet Insurance cover for Boarding Fees

 Animal Friends Boarding costs if you spend more than 4 consecutive days in hospital. £500 - £1000 depending on policy Policy Documents

-Bought by Many Costs of pet boarding, cattery, kennel or pet sitting if you or your family member needs to be admitted to hospital urgently. £100 (Value), £1500 Policy Documents
+Bought by Many Costs of pet boarding, cattery, kennel or pet sitting if you or your family member needs to be admitted to hospital urgently.
+Excludes: Any boarding costs where the boarding business doesn’t have a boarding license. £100 (Value), up to £2000 Policy Documents

 Direct Line Costs for a licensed kennel, cattery or professional pet-minding service if you or your family have to be admitted to hospital for more than four days in a row. £1000 per policy period Policy Documents